-Customer Insights help identify the unique buyer’s journey for your audience(s)
+Customer Insights help identify the unique customer journey for your audience(s)

 Each audience acts differently online and through the buying process.

 For example, one study shows that eight out of ten millennials do not buy anything without reading reviews on the product first.